thiagobarrado99/teste-montink/README.md

   - Expiration date
   - Minimum cart price to apply
 - 📧 Email notifications after order confirmation
-- 🔄 REST API (mistakenly referred to as "Webhook" in the original brief) to update order statuses
+- 🔄 REST API (referred to as "Webhook" in the original brief) to update order statuses

 ---